SNHU-CS/CS-330/module05/mod5_tutorials.md

 Instead of drawing the bandana over the emoji (where there is bandana), multiply/add/substract the values of these two textures in all areas of the image.
 What do you get?
 Do you understand why?

+_Congratulations, you have now reached the end of the tutorial for Module Five!_